Larz60p/ShowInstalledPackages/README.md

 Double click shows detailed information on the package.

 ** Note **
-The installed version and most recient version are shown at the top of the Detail information.
+The installed version and most recent version are shown at the top of the Detail information.
 If there is a difference, you should get the updated version.